stapelberg/hugo/content/posts/2022-04-23-fiber7-25gbit-upgrade/index.markdown

 Giddy with excitement, I left my place at just before 23:00 for a short walk to the POP building, which I had seen many times before, but never from the inside.

-The init7 engineer met me in front of the building and explained “Hey!
+[Patrick](https://twitter.com/patte8), the init7 engineer met me in front of the building and explained “Hey!
 You wrote my [window manager](https://i3wm.org/)!” — what a coincidence :-).
 Luckily I had packed some i3 stickers that I could hand him as a small thank you.

 Inside, I met the other init7 employee working on this upgrade.
 Pascal, init7’s CTO, was coordinating everything remotely.